Gurk91/Numpy-NumC/README.md

 ```
 $ deactivate
 ```
-You can install the main NumC module by running the following command, in the repo you have cloned this one into:
+You can install the main Num_C module by running the following command, in the repo you have cloned this one into:
 ```
 $ make
 ```